eddmann/eddmann.github.io/_posts/2021/2021-02-17-advent-of-code-2015-day-22-wizard-simulator-20xx.md

   fns.reduce((prevFn, nextFn) => value => nextFn(prevFn(value)), fn1);
 ```

-Using this `pipe` function we can build up the steps required to complete a _round_.
+Using this `pipe` function, we can build up the steps required to complete a _round_.

 ```typescript
 type BattleRound = (spell: Spell) => BattleTransition;